Skip to main content

 • “The graphics are gorgeous, and I love how you can interact and bond with your herd.”

-• “Graphics - may be personal but it's cold and also the worst from the three shelter games.”
+• “Graphics may be personal but it's cold and also the worst from the 3 Shelter games.”

-• “However, the visuals are ruined by the other animals that almost look static for how lifeless they are, and because there was no sense of danger or relief, the music contributed nothing to the mood.”
+• “However, the visuals are ruined by the other animals that almost look static for how lifeless they are (and you can just walk through them anyways); and because there was no sense of danger or relief, the music contributed nothing to the mood.”

 • replayability

-• “Shelter 2 completely blew it out of the water, with a vast world you can explore with your cubs, dangers you have to be aware of, collectibles and some replayability with the different skins you can unlock by continuing your family tree -- so when Shelter 3 was announced, I was very hyped and expected yet another gem.”
+• “Shelter 2 completely blew it out of the water, with a vast world you can explore with your cubs, dangers you have to be aware of, collectibles, and some replayability with the different skins you can unlock by continuing your family tree.”

 • stability

-• “To have an engine already built so far ahead of time, still be behind schedule and deliver a buggy, unfinished, unpolished game is just laziness.”
+• “To have an engine built so far ahead of time, still be behind schedule, and deliver a buggy, unfinished, unpolished game is just laziness.”

-• “This game is very buggy and it just feels rushed or incomplete in some parts.”
+• “This game is very buggy and feels rushed or incomplete in some parts.”

 • atmosphere

-• “However, it felt like they improved on certain aspects, like the art style seemed to look more detailed, and the way they made the atmospheres of different areas feel was also amazing.”
+• “However, it felt like they improved on certain aspects, like the art style seemed more detailed, and the way they made the atmospheres of different areas feel was amazing.”

 • “Why this dreamy atmosphere all the time?”